- Range Operations and Safety

 The exact set-up of the “Firing Area” will depend on the type of launch system chosen.
 However, the Firing Area is generally located at the center of the range so that it does not have to be moved if the wind shifts during the launch session.
 On small fields the Firing Area may be located nearer the upwind edge of the range so that models will drift down over the range area.
 However, the Firing Area should never be located along the edge of the range area, to avoid problems caused by malfunctioning rockets impacting outside the range area.
 The designated Firing Area should be marked off with rope or flag line barriers at all launches where more than a few rocketeers or spectators will be present, to avoid the hazard of having an inattentive modeler or uninformed spectator wander into the Firing Area during a launching.

 A Generalized Model Rocket Range

-If the launch site is located in an area where large numbers of spectators would be likely (such as a public park) or if advance publicity makes it likely that there will be a large number of spectators, a specially roped off “Spectator Area” should be provided.
+If the launch site is located in an area where large numbers of spectators would likely be (such as a public park) or if advance publicity makes it likely that there will be a large number of spectators, a specially roped off “Spectator Area” should be provided.
 For safety reasons, the Spectator Area should be crosswind from the Firing Area, not upwind (where weathercocking rockets with recovery failures will crash) or downwind (where rockets on recovery devices will be landing).
 Since spectators at rocket launches are already showing some interest in the hobby, a table with club information packets encouraging them to join your section can be located in the Spectator Area.
 A club member should wander through the Spectator Area occasionally, answering questions, explaining model rocket safety, and promoting your Section.